 You can also register as an associate student to complete a single module for CPD.
 On completion of a single module, you may wish to complete further modules and progress your studies to a named award.
 You can apply to study Making Judgements and Decisions in Practice.
 Contact Lisa Luhanga for more information on single module study.

 Teaching, learning and assessment

-Students will be supported to challenge their thinking, values and beliefs, through the posing of complex activities and questions, and develop resilient and sustainable approaches to their learning and practice in response to these.
-Critical to this process is the use of diverse knowledge, scholarly inquiry processes and evidence-informed materials to engage and enliven the processes of learning.
+You will be supported to challenge your thinking, values and beliefs, through the posing of complex activities and questions, and develop resilient and sustainable approaches to your learning and practice in response to these.
 Assessment strategies will encourage application to practice.
 This will be achieved through the use of varied strategies that draw on the student’s own areas of practice such as portfolio development, practice proposals, annotated bibliographies, simulation events, games, seminar presentations and self-determined contextual assignment topics.
 Tutor, peer and self-assessment, including within virtual environments (eg HUB@QMU), will be an important component of approaches to formative and summative assessment.
-For students undertaking NMC-recognised specialist qualification and registration (District Nursing, Health Visiting, School Nursing), the course is 50% practice-based and requires placement in an approved practice.
-To support learners in their practice learning environment they will be assigned to a Practice Supervisor and a Practice Assessor.
-Placement will be negotiated with your supporting NHS area.

 The course is 50% theory and 50% practice based.
 You must have access to a practice placement, a Practice Supervisor, and a Practice Assessor.